skip to Main Content

 What is FICS?

-an Advisory Group and inform FICS planning and strategies.
-FICS is located in London, UK and is a fiscally sponsored and hosted project of Global Dialogue, a registered charity (1122052) and a limited company (05775827) in England and Wales.
+FICS is governed by an Advisory Group who inform FICS’ planning and strategies.
+FICS is based in London, UK and is a fiscally sponsored and hosted project of Global Dialogue, a registered charity (1122052) and a limited company (05775827) in England and Wales.

 Source: Shutterstock, Wei Huang, Facade of Alexandra Road estate brutalist architecture, London, UK